lpalbou/Contextuals/docs/setup_api_keys.md

 # Setting Up API Keys

-This guide explains how to obtain and set up API keys for the various services used by Contextual-CC.
+This guide explains how to obtain and set up API keys for the various services used by Contextuals.

 ## Table of Contents
 - [Weather API](#weather-api)